 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.

 All acidic foods - fruits, pickled vegetables, sugar preserves, and tomatoes with a little added acidity (lemon juice, vinegar, or citric acid) - may be safely processed in a boiling water bath.
+In boiling water bath canning, it is the acidity of the ingredients as much as the heat of the processing that safely preserves the food.

 There is one other thing about canning that sometimes confuses people, and that is the word "canning" itself.
 For starters, we don't usually use cans, as in metal cans, for home food preservation anymore.
 We use glass jars, a fact that has led some enthusiasts to call the process "jarring."
 But jarring reminds me of some thing that is a harsh or abrupt jolt, so I'll keep using the word canning even though it isn't strictly accurate.